Disney World Ride, Attractions, and Other Theme Park Refurbishments

 Most guests go into a Disney World vacation with a list of must-do attractions.
 You plan and plan for months, sometimes years.
 The last thing you want is to arrive at Disney World and find that one or more of your top-pick attractions are closed for refurbishment.
 It’s a sad day when you’re standing outside the gates of The Haunted Mansion only to find out the ride is closed.
 If you think about it, you can almost hear the ghost host laughing.
 But you’re not.
 How many times will you think, “I can’t believe we missed that,” over the course of your visit?

 Sadly, it is inevitable that some rides and attractions will be closed for refurbishment or routine maintenance during your visit.
 Disney does their best to post these notices ahead of time.
 Naturally, things sometimes happen, and only short notices are provided.
-So we try to keep an ongoing list to help you plan.
+We try to maintain an ongoing list to help you plan.
 Below, we’ve listed scheduled refurbishments and closings for the theme parks.
 If you’re looking for similar information on the resorts, we keep a separate list of Disney Resort Hotel Refurbishments.

 Permanent Closings 2025-2026

-As you might have heard, the theme park landscape is changing drastically in three of the four theme parks at Disney World.
+As you may have heard, the theme park landscape is drastically changing in three of the four Disney World theme parks.
 To help you stay abreast of these changes, we’ve added this list of permanent closures:

 - Magic Kingdom Permanent Closures